-Digital and offset printing, photocopying, design services and more at Budget Printing, Edmonton’s best full-service print shop for over three decades.
+Digital and offset printing, photocopying, design services, and more at Budget Printing, Edmonton’s best full-service print shop for over four decades.

 Budget Printing accommodates all kinds of customers.
 From experienced designers to DIY self-starters, we provide the quality service and printing to make your design beautiful.
 We even have a full-service design team ready to help clients with no print design experience.

 Do-It-Yourself-ers often enjoy developing their own print material, whether by investing in layout software or creating the designs by hand to speed up the layout process.
 Modern printing generally requires that a print job, at some point, gets turned into an electronic file, and technology eliminates the gap between your desk and our print shop.

 Design software has gone mainstream in recent years so that professional graphic design and layout is within reach of most computer users.
 Or, for certain types of print jobs, the ubiquitous Microsoft Office (and other standard word-processing programs) can suffice.

 At one time, this was the way EVERY print job was prepared in order to make printing plates!
 Nowadays, creative customers will often provide a paste-up of their design for our graphics department to turn into digital files for proofing and printing.
 This can be a useful method when you have a general idea of what components should be part of the layout, but you need to experiment with how they are arranged.

 Simply tape or glue copies of your images to an appropriate page size to give an impression of how they are to be set up.
 Then, our graphics department will take it from there.

 This is the simplest method for providing some guidance on what your print design should be like.
 Draw out what you need — such as a rough draft of your new form or a general design for your new logo — and let our graphics department set up a digital proof for you to review.